Back to all posts

 Direct syscalls refer to a method where a program directly invokes a system call (NT* APIs) rather than calling ntdll.dll to do so.
 In this approach, the program interacts directly with the operating system kernel to request specific services or functionality.

-As a result using indirect syscall, the callstack appears more consistent and less suspicious to EDRs.
-The program's execution flow remains within the user mode, making it more difficult for EDRs to detect the presence of system calls or identify potential malicious activities.
+As a result, using indirect syscalls, the callstack appears more consistent and less suspicious to EDRs.
+The program's execution flow remains within user mode, making it more difficult for EDRs to detect the presence of system calls or identify potential malicious activities.

 // Find ntdll.dll inside of the current process.